Learn

 – Method: Moderate treatment addressing specific concerns

-– Timeline: Usually 40s-50s when aging is noticeable
+– Timeline: Usually 40s-50s when ageing is noticeable

-– Example: anti-wrinkle + modest filler in cheeks for lifting **Obvious Improvement (Visible Change)**
+– Example: wrinkle + modest volume treatment in cheeks for lifting **Obvious Improvement (Visible Change)**

 – Goal: Clear visible change in appearance